TEAM-ANONYMOUS-INDIA/EELEUT/README.md

 Disclaimer

-This tool is intended for educational and ethical use only.
+This tool is intended for ethical use only.
 TEAM ANONYMOUS INDIA does not support or condone any illegal activities, including unauthorized access to networks or systems.

 By using this tool, you agree to use it responsibly and legally.
 TEAM ANONYMOUS INDIA is not liable for any misuse of this tool.